-In April 2009, the FASB issued FASB Staff Position No. SFAS 107-1 and APB No. 28-1, Disclosures about the Fair Value of Financial Instruments, which requires quarterly disclosure of information about the fair value of financial instruments within the scope of FASB Statement No. 107 and requires adoption by the third quarter of 2009.
-The Company is evaluating the impact of the statement on its unaudited condensed consolidated financial statements.
+In April 2009, the FASB issued FASB Staff Position No. SFAS 107-1 and APB No. 28-1, Disclosures about the Fair Value of Financial Instruments, which requires quarterly disclosure of information about the fair value of financial instruments within the scope of FASB Statement No. 107.
+The Company adopted this pronouncement effective April 3, 2009 (see Fair Value of Financial Instruments above).